ABOUT MENUCLOSE MENU

 In an age of computers, cell phone, video games and other devices, today’s youth are losing their connection to the outdoors and America’s hunting and fishing heritage.
 While part of that is due to technological advancements, dwindling public access has also played a significant role.

-Studies show that loss of access is the number one problem facing hunting.
-And the impact of that loss trickles down from adults to youth.
 Active participation in hunting and fishing as an adult is directly related to active participation as a youth.
 When adults give up the sports due to lack of access, they’re much less likely to pass those traditions on to their children.

-The future of hunting and fishing in the U.S. depends upon the commitment of future generations to these traditional fish and wildlife activities.
-And with more than six million AFL-CIO union sportsmen and sportswomen across North America, we believe there’s no better group to unite for the cause.
+With more than six million AFL-CIO union sportsmen and sportswomen across North America, we believe there’s no better group to unite for the cause.

-Recognizing this need, the Union Sportsmen’s Alliance launched its conservation program, bringing together union members willing to volunteer their time and expertise to conservation projects that improve and enhance public access, wildlife habitat and outdoor experiences for communities across America.
 USA’s Work Boots on the Ground program works closely with federal, state and local agencies and other conservation groups to provide manpower needed to complete critical projects that may otherwise go undone.